 Termites are one of the most feared pests for homeowners.
 Fortunately, they are not that common here in Wisconsin, as most termite species prefer warmer climates.
 Only one species of termite, the subterranean termite, is actually native to Wisconsin, while the drywood termite has also been found in the state on occasion.
 However, while both of these termite species have been found in Wisconsin, carpenter ants are more like to be the cause of damage if a termite infestation is suspected.

 Can homeowners detect termites?

-The workers, which are about 1/8 inch long, have no wings, are white to cream colored and very numerous.
-Soldiers are wingless and white in color with large brown heads and mandibles (jaws).
-King and queen termites are dark brown to black in color and have two pairs of wings about twice the length of their body.
+The worker termites, which are about 1/8 inch long and have no wings, make up the majority of the population within a termite colony.
+They are white to cream in color.
+Soldiers are also wingless and white in color, but they have large brown heads and large jaws.
+These termites’ sole purpose is to protect the colony.
+King and queen subterranean termites are dark brown to black in color and have two pairs of wings about twice the length of their body.

 Drywood termites are actually not native to Wisconsin but can be found here in instances where wood or furniture has been brought in from out of state.
 These termites are especially secretive, and therefore very hard to detect.
 They live deep inside wood, except during swarming periods, and are most likely to be discovered during repair work on homes where they have taken up residence.
 Fairly small in terms of colony size, there are usually less than 1000 individuals within a colony.

 Drywood worker termites have six legs, soft bodies and are pale brown in color.
 They can have four equal sized wings and are approximately 1/2 inch in length.
 Soldier termites are colorless aside from their square, black heads.
 The king and queen, both dark brown in color, feed the young on predigested food until they are able to feed themselves.
 These termites also feed on cellulose.
 Often, piles of sawdust-like pellets are the only sign of an infestation.

 Termite queens can live to be up to 50 years old!